-- Gently clean the top with a synthetic neutral detergent, lots of water, and a soft brush. - 2.
-Rinse it thoroughly with clean water to remove all the soap. - 3.
-Wipe it as dry as you can before the water dries on it. - 4.
+- 1. Before washing, remove dust and coarse particulate with a soft brush. - Gently clean the top with a synthetic neutral detergent, lots of water, and a soft brush. - 3.
+Rinse it thoroughly with clean water to remove all the soap. - 4.
+Wipe it as dry as you can before the water dries on it. - 5.
 Then allow it to dry completely before lowering it.